Harrison County, Ohio: History

 Harrison County was formed from parts of Jefferson and Tuscarawas Counties in 1813.
-The county was named after General William Henry Harrison, the hero of the battle of Tippecanoe in the War of 1812 (and later to become the ninth U.S. president).
+The county was named after General William Henry Harrison, the hero of the battle of Tippecanoe in the War of 1812 (and later the ninth U.S. president).

 Oil was discovered near Jewett, Ohio in 1895, and then in the Scio, Ohio area in 1898.
 However, by 1901, the Scio oil boom had essentially ceased.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 411 sqmi, of which 402 sqmi is land and 8.4 sqmi (2.1%) is water.

-On May 16, 2013, the Chicago Tribune Business section reported that the Utica Shale underlying Harrison County shows promise as a tight oil production zone.
-To produce tight oil in large quantities would require horizontal drilling and fracturing of the shale formation as is being done in North Dakota and Texas.
+On May 16, 2013, the Chicago Tribune reported that the Utica shale underlying Harrison County showed promise as a tight oil production zone.
+To produce tight oil in large quantities would require horizontal drilling and fracturing of the shale formation, as was being done in North Dakota and Texas.